 Ronald McDonald Camp

-What is Our Camp Mission?
-The mission of Ronald McDonald Camp (RMC) is to provide camp programming and special events for children who have been treated and are being treated for cancer as well as their siblings, ages 7-17.
+The goal of Ronald McDonald Camp (RMC) is to provide camp programming and special events for children who have been treated and are being treated for cancer, as well as their siblings, ages 7-17.
 Founded in 1986, we offer a one-week overnight camp in August at Camp Timber Tops in the Pocono Mountains.
 In addition, we provide a virtual camp week in July for campers unable to attend in-person camp, and special events for campers and families throughout the year.
 Our camper-centered program is designed to foster independence, friendship, and community among campers who share a common experience with cancer.
 The ultimate goal is to be a place where kids can enjoy being kids.

-Ronald McDonald Camp is a program of Ronald McDonald House Charities of the Philadelphia Region, which supports families of seriously ill children by creating a community of comfort and hope.
-Founded in 1974 as the first Ronald McDonald House in the world, we are the model for more than 375 Houses around the globe.
+Ronald McDonald Camp is a program of Ronald McDonald House Charities of the Philadelphia Region.
+RMHC Philly supports families on their children’s medical journey in a community of comfort and hope with the vision of a world where every family can focus on their child’s well-being.
+Founded in 1974 as the first Ronald McDonald House in the world, we are the model for more than 380 Houses around the globe.

 Click below to learn what RMC offers: